"Elite" asparagus conquers Germany's former East

 | BEELITZ, Germany

-BEELITZ, Germany Present a spear of finger-thick white asparagus to a German and watch their eyes light up.
+BEELITZ, Germany Present a spear of finger-thick white asparagus to a German and watch her eyes light up.

-Come spring-time each year Germans shed their typically sober attitude towards food to swoon over the freshness, the flavor and the girth of their asparagus.
+Come spring-time each year Germans shed their typically sober attitude towards food to swoon over the freshness, the flavour and the girth of their asparagus.

 Ernst-August Winkelmann grabs a handful of soil at his asparagus farm in Beelitz, 50 km (30 miles) southwest of Berlin, and allows its sandy substance to run through his fingers.